What’s this agreement for?

 Other Support Services

-It’s important you know that:
+It is important you understand that:

-- Plan Partners will verify the records in the NDIS portal and will advise you by email if the details recorded in the NDIS portal are different to your Plan.
+- Plan Partners will verify the records in the NDIS portal and advise you by email or phone if they are different to the details in your plan;

 You agree to: